Visual Information Processing and Protection Group

 The Visual Information Processing and Protection (VIPP) group is an informal research group belonging to the Laboratory of Telematics and Telecommunications (LTT) of the Department of Information Engineering and Mathematics of the University of Siena.

-1 Professor, 2 post-doc researchers, 2 PhD students, 3 visiting PhD students and 2 research fellows.
+1 Professor, 1 research assistant, 1 post-doc researcher, 5 PhD students, 2 visiting PhD students and 1 external collaborator.

-Currently, the most active research area is Multimedia Forensics, with special emphasis on Adversarial Image Forensics, that is the development of media forensic techniques designed in such a way to withstand the attacks of one or more adversaries aiming at system failure.
-This research activity is partially funded by DARPA (U.S.) through the Medifor project.
+Currently, the most active research area is Multimedia Forensics, with special emphasis on Adversarial Image and video Forensics, that is the development of media forensic techniques designed in such a way to withstand the attacks of one or more adversaries aiming at system failure.
+This research activity is partially funded by DARPA (U.S.) through the Semafor project and by the Italian Ministry of University and Research through the PREMIER project.

 The VIPP group is especially devoted to keep a high quality research standard, and for this reason it adopts and pushes the Reproducible Signal Processing (RSP) paradigm, whereby the reproducibility of the experimental part of the researches carried out by the group is ensured by providing a precise description of the experiments and, whenever possible, by sharing the software produced by the group with other researchers.